Skip to main content

 7.1.2Identify potential causes of contribution to a hazardous situationTRUE☑Potential causes including software defects, incorrect AI model outputs, data errors, API interface failures, integration issues identified in R-TF-013-002.
 FMEA and hazard analysis techniques used.
 Causes documented in risk management record per GP-013 process.

-7.1.3Evaluate published SOUP anomaly listsTRUE☑SOUP anomaly lists, security advisories, CVE databases evaluated for components documented.
-Evaluation during SOUP selection and ongoing monitoring.
-SBOM documentation in GP-110 tracks components and security.
+7.1.3Evaluate published SOUP anomaly listsTRUE☑SOUP anomaly lists, security advisories, CVE databases evaluated for components documented in R-TF-012-029 Software Architecture Description.
+Evaluation during SOUP selection and ongoing monitoring per R-TF-030-002 Cyber Security Management Plan and GP-030.
+SBOM documentation in R-TF-030-001 tracks components and security.
 Results in R-TF-013-002 SOUP risk assessments.

 7.1.4Document potential causes in risk management fileTRUE☑Potential causes documented in R-TF-013-002 Risk management record with cause description, contributing software items, relationship to hazards.
 Risk management file includes comprehensive documentation of software-related hazards and causes.

-7.2.1Define risk control measuresTRUE☑Risk control measures defined in R-TF-013-002 including software design controls (input validation, error handling), verification activities (testing documented in test-plans/ and test-runs/), user warnings (in IFU), operational controls.
+7.2.1Define risk control measuresTRUE☑Risk control measures defined in R-TF-013-002 including software design controls (input validation, error handling), verification activities documented in R-TF-012-038 Verified Version Release, user warnings (in R-TF-001-006 IFU), operational controls.
 Measures documented per GP-013 Risk management process.

 7.2.2Document risk control measures in risk management fileTRUE☑Risk control measures documented in R-TF-013-002 with description, implementation approach, verification methods, traceability to requirements.
 Implementation tracked through development activities and test execution.

-7.3.1Verify risk control measuresTRUE☑Risk control measures verified through testing (test-runs/ directory), code reviews, validation activities.
+7.3.1Verify risk control measuresTRUE☑Risk control measures verified through testing documented in R-TF-012-038 Verified Version Release, code reviews, validation activities per GP-012.
 Verification confirms effective risk reduction and proper implementation.
 Results documented in test execution records and R-TF-013-002.
-Verification activities traceable to risk controls through "Risk control for" sections in test plans.
+Verification activities traceable to risk controls through "Risk control for" sections.

 7.3.2Document any new sequence of eventsTRUE☑New hazardous situations identified during risk control implementation documented and analyzed per GP-013 process.
 New risks added to R-TF-013-002 Risk management record with appropriate controls defined.
 Change control (GP-023) ensures new hazards from modifications are identified and addressed.

 7.3.3Document traceabilityTRUE☑Traceability maintained between hazards, risks, risk controls, software requirements, design elements, verification activities.
-Test plans include "Verifies software requirements" and "Risk control for" sections establishing traceability.
-Risk management documentation and test documentation provide comprehensive traceability matrix.
-Documented across risk management and verification documentation.
+R-TF-012-043 Traceability Matrix documents complete traceability.
+R-TF-012-038 Verified Version Release includes "Verifies software requirements" and "Risk control for" sections.
+Risk management documentation (R-TF-013-002, R-TF-013-003) provide comprehensive traceability.

 7.4.1Analyze changes to medical device software with respect to safetyTRUE☑Software changes analyzed for safety impact per GP-023 Change control management before implementation.
 Change impact analysis considers affected functions, potential new hazards, impact on existing risk controls.
 Analysis documented in change control records.
 Flowchart in GP-023 shows safety evaluation in change process.